Cervical and Lumbar Exercises.

 Remember to listen to your body.
 Although these exercises are not strenuous, stop or avoid any exercise that increases pain or discomfort.

 Also, keep in mind that you should avoid lifting any heavy weights for six to eight weeks after surgery.
-Contact a Laser Spine Institute Physical Therapist Consultant at 1-866-249-1627 about any questions or concerns you have related to the exercises in this video series.
+Contact the Laser Spine Institute’s SPINE LINE at 1-866-226-5023 if you have questions or concerns related to the exercises in this video series.

 The Laser Spine Institute Exercise Video Series, including all functional activities, post-surgical exercises and descriptions were designed specifically for Laser Spine Institute patients only.
 If you have not been prescribed these exercises, you should contact your physician before starting this or any exercise program.
 Exercise is not without its risks, and this or any other exercise program may result in injury.
 Risks include, but are not limited to: risk of injury, aggravation of a pre-existing condition, or adverse effect of over-exertion such as muscle strain, abnormal blood pressure, fainting and disorders of heart beat.
 As with any exercise program, if at any point during your workout you begin to feel faint, dizzy, or have physical discomfort, you should stop immediately and consult your surgeon's liaison or physician.